francisco-camargo/opentofu-aws-hello-world/README.md

 5. **Custom Values (terraform.tfvars)**

     Contains the specific values for variables defined in variables.tf.
-This is where you set your preferred region, instance size, and other parameters.
-Keeping these values separate from your resource definitions allows for easier customization.
+This is where you set your preferred region, instance size, SSH key name, and most importantly, your actual public IP address for secure SSH access. **This file is NOT committed to the repository** (excluded by .gitignore) because it contains personalized and potentially sensitive information like your public IP address.
+You should customize the values in this file to match your specific requirements and security needs.

+**Important**: The `terraform.tfvars` file should contain different values from the defaults in `variables.tf`.
+For example:

+- `variables.tf` might have a generic AMI ID and open SSH access (`0.0.0.0/0`)
+- `terraform.tfvars` should have the correct AMI for your chosen region and your actual public IP (`x.x.x.x/32`) for secure SSH access

+### Security: .gitignore Configuration

+This repository includes a `.gitignore` file that prevents sensitive files from being committed to version control.
+This is crucial for security when working with infrastructure-as-code tools like OpenTofu.

+**Files excluded from the repository:**

+- `*.tfvars` - Contains your personal configuration values including IP addresses
+- `*.tfstate*` - State files that contain all resource details and can include sensitive data
+- `*.pem`, `*.key` - SSH private keys
+- `.terraform/` - Provider binaries and cached modules
+- `*.tfplan` - Plan files that may contain sensitive output

+**Why this matters:**

+- **Security**: Prevents accidental exposure of your public IP, SSH keys, or AWS resource details
+- **Privacy**: Keeps your personal configuration separate from the shared codebase
+- **Best Practice**: Follows standard Terraform/OpenTofu security guidelines

+**What gets committed:**

+- `variables.tf` - Variable definitions with safe defaults
+- `main.tf`, `provider.tf`, `outputs.tf` - Infrastructure code
+- `README.md` - Documentation

+This approach allows you to safely share infrastructure code while keeping sensitive configuration local to your machine.

 ### Phase 3: Deployment

 1. **Initialize OpenTofu**

-    This downloads required providers and modules:
+    Navigate to the `tofu` directory and initialize:

     ```bash
+    cd tofu
     tofu init
     ```

+    This downloads required providers and modules.

 2. **Plan Deployment**